Bealby/Milestone-Project-2/README.md

 - For Desktop devices ensure the Bio section is divided into three columns with text centred and images shown to the left and right respectively.
-- For Tablet devices ensure the Bio section is divided into two columnns with images on left and text on right.
+- For Tablet devices ensure the Bio section is divided into two columnns with two images aligned to the left and text aligned to the right.
 - For Mobile devices ensure all content is located on one column, with first image removed.

 #### Maps

-- For all devices ensure the Map has the correct lat and long coordinates for initial load up of page.
+- For all devices ensure the Map has the correct `lat` and `long` coordinates for initial load up of page.
-- For all devices ensure Map displays `Red Flag Icons` and `Cluster Marker Icons` when it is necessary to cluster `Red Flag Icons`together.
+- For all devices ensure Map displays `Red Flag Icons` and `Cluster Marker Icons` (When `Red Flag Icons` are clustered together.
-- For all devices ensure that when `Red Flag Icon` is clicked, an info window pops up and displays text and a photo.
+- For all devices ensure that when a `Red Flag Icon` is clicked, an info window pops up and displays text and a photo centered.
-- For all devices ensure all info windows clicked, can be closed with with the `x` icon displayed.
+- For all devices ensure all info windows clicked, can be closed with with the `x` icon displayed in the window.
-- For all devices click through all combinations of `Red Flag Icons`, and ensure that when one info window opens, it is closed when another `Red Flag Icon` is clicked.
+- For all devices click through all `Red Flag Icons`, and ensure that when one info window opens, it is closed when another `Red Flag Icon` is clicked.
+- For all devices click all `Cluster Marker Icons` and ensure Map zooms in and displays `Red Flag Icons` accordingly.
-- For all devices ensure zoom and scrolling features on Map.
+- For all devices ensure zoom and scrolling features work on Map.

 #### Footer